Woodrow Wilson Presidential Library

 Backstory and Context

-Woodrow Wilson was born in Staunton, Virginia into a family of four children.
-His grandfather was a big pro-tariff and anti-slavery person even creating a newspaper to reflect those views called The Western Herald and Gazette.
-His grandparents are immigrants from Ireland and they moved to the United States in 1807 as they settled down in the state of Ohio.
-Wilson’s fondest memory is standing in his yard hearing a passerby with a disgusting tone say Lincoln was elected President and a war was coming.
-Wilson’s parents were supporters for the confederate side during the American Civil War.
+Woodrow Wilson was born in Staunton, Virginia to a family of four children.
+His grandfather was an advocate of tariffs and opponent of slavery, and he edited a newspaper reflecting those views called The Western Herald and Gazette.
+Wilson's grandparents were immigrants from Ireland and they moved to the United States in 1807 and later moved to Ohio.
+Wilson was only four when Lincoln was elected president, but he claimed that his earlier memory was standing in his yard hearing a passerby say that the election of Lincoln would lead to war.
+Despite the anti-slavery position of his grandparents, Wilson’s parents were supporters of the Confederacy during the Civil War.

-For his education, Wilson attended Davidson College in North Carolina, but transferred over to the College of New Jersey as a freshman.
-He mainly majored in political philosophy and history, joined a fraternity, became secretary of the school’s football association, elected president of the school’s baseball association, studied Whig literature, and became a managing editor for the school’s newspaper.
-After graduating from college, Wilson went to the University of Virginia School of Law, but poor health conditions forced him to drop out and continue his studies elsewhere.
-In 1883, Wilson attended John Hopkins University for his doctoral studies and PhD.
-He would obtain it and became a professor at Bryn Mawr College, an all women’s college, from 1885 to 1888.
+Wilson attended Davidson College in North Carolina but transferred to the College of New Jersey as a freshman.
+He majored in political philosophy and history, joined a fraternity, became secretary of the school’s football association, and was elected president of the school’s baseball association.
+He also studied Whig literature and became a managing editor for the school’s newspaper.
+After graduating from college, Wilson went to the University of Virginia School of Law, but poor health conditions forced him to leave that school and continue his studies elsewhere.
+In 1883, Wilson attended John Hopkins University for his doctoral studies and Ph.D.
+After graduation, he was a professor at Bryn Mawr College from 1885 to 1888.

-Wilson had presidential aspirations in the upcoming 1912 election and became a potential candidate for the Democratic Party.
-His main opponent in the primaries was Speaker of the House Champ Clark of Missouri, but despite some losses, Wilson would win the nomination for his party.
-During the general election, it became a four-way race between Wilson, incumbent President William Howard Taft, Bull Moose Party nominee Theodore Roosevelt, and Socialist Party nominee Eugene V. Debs.
-Governor Wilson received 435 electoral votes and even won the popular vote becoming the President of the United States.
-He served in the Oval Office until 1921.
+Wilson had presidential aspirations in the 1912 election and soon became a leading candidate for the Democratic Party.
+His main opponent in the primaries was Speaker of the House Champ Clark of Missouri.
+After securing the nomination, he entered a four-way race with incumbent President William Howard Taft, Bull Moose Party nominee Theodore Roosevelt, and Socialist Party nominee Eugene V. Debs.
+Governor Wilson won the popular vote and received 435 electoral votes, and served two terms as President.

-Despite growing health issues, Wilson wanted to run for a third term, but the convention refused to nominate him shuffling him aside for Ohio Governor James M. Cox for the 1920 presidential election.
-Ohio Senator Warren G. Harding would defeat Cox in the general election becoming the successor to Woodrow Wilson.
-Wilson did not attend Harding’s inauguration due to his declining health.
-He finally died on February 3, 1924 and was buried in the Washington National Cathedral becoming the only president to be buried in the nation’s capital.
+Despite growing health issues, Wilson wanted to run for a third term, but the convention refused to nominate him and instead supported the candidacy of Ohio Governor James M. Cox for the 1920 presidential election.
+Ohio Senator Warren G. Harding defeated Cox in the general election.
+Wilson did not attend Harding’s inauguration due to his declining health and he died on February 3, 1924.
+He was buried in the Washington National Cathedral becoming the only president to be buried in the nation’s capital.

-Some exhibits of the museum are: Wilson's Family, Wilson's time at Princeton, The Governorship of New Jersey, The Presidential Years, World War I, The Treaty of Versailles, and The League of Nations.
-Also, found on the grounds are a garden and the Pierce-Arrow limosuine used by Wilson during his presidency.
-Originally, the space where the garden sits on the grounds was used for livestock grazing and outbuildings.
+Exhibits includes galleries titled, Wilson's Family, Wilson's time at Princeton, The Governorship of New Jersey, The Presidential Years, World War I, The Treaty of Versailles, and The League of Nations.
+The grounds include a garden and the Pierce-Arrow limousine used by Wilson during his presidency.
 In 2008, The Garden Club of Virginia refurbished the garden area adding additional plants and restoring the fencing.

 “Woodrow Wilson: The 28th President of the United States “, Whitehouse.gov.
 Accessed May 13th 2021. https://www.google.com/amp/s/amp.reddit.com/r/TrueOffMyChest/comments/ass0ns/sick_and_tired_of_people_who_are_cheating/.